 AWALI's findings also indicated that when controlling for the differences in work hours, employees and those in non-professional and non-managerial occupations report better work-life interference than the self-employed and those in other occupations.
 AWALI also reports that for the women, the economic slowdown has become associated with worse work/life interference, especially for those in full-time work.

-Resumés That Get Results - New Webinar
+Resumes That Get Results - On-Demand Webinar

 New research shows that recruiters take, on average, less than six seconds to decide whether to retain or cull job applications.